 Onion – Ah, the ever-versatile onion.
 This underground bulb typically fares well in years we have planted it.
 The options are endless and while we may not have it constantly, please reach out to check if you desire some local bulbs.
 Get creative with what can be done, and really peel back those layers to get to know your onions.

 Parsley – We have great luck with growing winter parsley in the greenhouse.
 The seeds sprout and produce beautiful, lush seas of tiny green leaves that you just wanna lay down in.
 It may slow down in the cooler temperatures but it holds its own nonetheless and we typically sell 1 pound a week to our cafeterias during winter months.

-Peppermint – A major component in LGG teas, it is rarely used for much more in the greenhouse.
-The bees LOVE it and it reminds us of Christmas in the heat of summer when we need that reminder the most.
+Peppermint – Our rooftop bees LOVE our raised bed of peppermint and it reminds us of Christmas in the heat of summer when we need that reminder the most!
 It can be bought fresh, however, so please contact us if you would like some.
 The winter tends to leave it a bit too chilly to produce anything new.

 Radishes – Red to pink covering hides a stark white inner flesh that is tender, spicy, and refreshing.
 It can be shaved into a salad, pickled, cubed up for wraps, or eaten plain to give you a little pick-me-up.
 The varieties are endless and some experimentation would be beneficial for us to decide which works best in the greenhouse.

 Rosemary – Our sturdy plants are extremely reliable and are used for many things.
 Also a favorite of Rachel, they leave your hands smelling wonderful after harvest.
 Corrine dried a bunch and hung it in her room to add some natural fragrance, which it still produces 3 months later!
 Winter lets our sweet rosemary go dormant and relax for a while, because in the spring the plants put out so much growth they tend to take over their adjacent aisles.